 Subtle details will also influence the look and feel of a space: electrical switches, door hinges, handles, and locks, for example.
 These should take the same streamlined, unadorned forms with smooth, metallic finishes.

 Finally, choosing the fireplace.
 Most modernist interior designers place this at the heart of the living space.
-Stoves with a modern metallic or curved design finished with a simple surround of tiling, unpainted wood, or exposed brick would be a timeless choice to compliment the theme.
+Stoves with a modern metallic or curved design finished with a simple surround of tiling, unpainted wood, or exposed brick would be a timeless choice to complement the theme.

 WHAT MAKES A STOVE MODERN?